StevenZack/gs/README.md

-# A Git repository monitor , status all your repo in one command
+# A Git repository monitor , `git status` all your repo in one command

 # Install
 ```shell